Here are the details to this yea’s Bastille Day celebrations!

 What is Paris like on Bastille Day?

 Bastille day is a huge National holiday celebrated in Paris and certainly not to be missed!
-WHat is Paris like on Bastille Day?
-Throughout the day there will be a full program of parades, fireworks, concerts and balls to commemorate the beginning of the French Revolution back in the 18th century.
-The French are pretty tied to their history, so it’s a big deal guys!
+What is Paris like on Bastille Day?
+Usually and as it has been in the past years, there’s a full program of parades, fireworks, concerts and dances to commemorate the beginning of the French Revolution back in the 18th century.
+However, under the current circumstances, Bastille Day 2021 will be a bit different.

 What’s going to be open?